B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/index.rst

-Chewie-NS is a web-based wg/cgMLST allele Nomenclature Server, based on the `TypOn ontology <https://jbiomedsem.biomedcentral.com/articles/10.1186/2041-1480-5-43>`_, that integrates with the `chewBBACA suite <https://github.com/B-UMMI/chewBBACA>`_ to provide a centralized service to **share, download or update schemas**, allowing the **easy sharing of results**, while ensuring the **reproducibility and consistency** of these steps.
+Chewie-NS is a web-based wg/cgMLST allele Nomenclature Server, based on the `TypOn ontology <https://jbiomedsem.biomedcentral.com/articles/10.1186/2041-1480-5-43>`_, that integrates with `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ to provide a centralized service to **share and update schemas**, allowing the **easy sharing of results**, while ensuring the **reproducibility and consistency** of these steps.